jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

    The __vi editor__ has 3 modes.

-  *  Command mode used to positon the cursor
+  *  COMMAND mode used to positon the cursor
-  *  Insert mode used to insert/delete text
+  *  INSERT mode used to insert/delete text
-  *  ex mode used to issue commands that edit lines and change the display of the vi editor.
+  *  EX mode used to issue commands that edit lines and change the display of the vi editor.

 To transition from command mode to insert mode you use the __ESC__ key.
 Hitting escape plus one of the text modfication commands will automatically take you to __insert mode__.
 You will know you are in insert mode because the bottom of the screen will say INSERT.